yanfei-hub/yanfei-hub.github.io/_pages/cv.md

 - Ad hoc reviewer for *Scientific Reports*, *BMC Cancer*, and IEEE ICH
 - Member of AMIA
-- Programme Committee for International Digital Public Health Conference 2026
+- Programme Committee for International Digital Public Health Conference 2026 and IEEE ICHI 2026
 - Reviewer for the 2026 to 2027 PHHP AI PhD Fellowship

 ## Links